stefanofa/awesome/TOPICS.md

 *   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.

 ## create3

 *   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.

-## deployment

-*   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.